 International Communication Association (ICA), National Communication Association (NCA), Best Paper Award Committee (Organizational Behavior Division of the Academy of Management), Golden Anniversary Monograph Award Committee (National Communication Association)

-Editorial Board: Social Influence, Communication Studies, Communication Quarterly, The Open Communication Journal
+Editorial Board: Social Influence, Small Group Research, Communication Studies, Communication Quarterly, The Open Communication Journal

 Reimer, T. (1999).
 Argumentieren und Problemloesen.
 [Argumentation and problem solving.]
 Lengerich, Germany: Pabst Science Publisher.

 The publishers hold the copyright of the articles listed below.
 The PDF files are provided to ensure rapid dissemination of scholarly work.
 You may not distribute them or use them for any commercial enterprise.
 For pre-prints or re-prints, please send an email to email@example.com.
 Selected publications are marked by an **.